Student Services Department

 This guide lists resources in neurobiology and physiology which are useful for locating literature across a range of topics including: cardiovascular physiology; cognitive neuroscience; endocrinology; exercise physiology; gastrointestinal physiology; motor systems; muscular and connective tissue physiology; neural homeostasis; neurodevelopment; neuronal and glial cell biology; neuronal signalling; physiogenomics; renal physiology; reproductive physiology; respiratory physiology; sensory systems; and theoretical and computational neuroscience.
-To access licensed library resources from off-campus, please use the library VPN.
-Ruth is happy to help if you have questions or need additional assistance.

 Searching in a library catalog requires looking for broader topics such as cognitive neuroscience or vertebrate physiology rather than the more specific synaptic plasticity or frog muscular physiology.

 Methods in Enzymology is the classic laboratory methods/protocols book series.
 The complete backfile of the full-text is available back to volume 1 from 1955.
 As of 2017, videos are selectively being added to accompany the written methods.
 Direct article/chapter links are provided from core subject databases such as PubMed and BIOSIS Previews.
 Contains detailed protocols and descriptions of biochemical and biophysical techniques for research in biological and molecular sciences.
 More than 500 volumes are browse-able by individual volumes online from 1955 to the present or by searching across the collection by title, author, abstract, and keyword.
 Full-text access to articles is available in HTML and PDF formats.